How It Works

 **Speech-to-Text** converts audio to text with sub-300ms latency.
 Domain-specific vocabulary boosting (medical terms, local provider names, insurance plans) improves recognition accuracy.
 End-of-turn detection determines when the caller has finished speaking.

-Emotion Detection analyzes vocal prosody, burst patterns, and language content through three concurrent models.
-Results feed into a rolling 30-second window that tracks emotional state across the conversation, weighted toward recent signals.
+**Emotion Detection** analyzes vocal prosody, burst patterns, and language content through concurrent models.
+Each caller's signals are normalized to their own vocal baseline (not population averages), and interpreted in the context of the conversation state - whether the call is progressing, stuck, or in escalation.
+Results feed into a rolling window that tracks emotional state across the conversation, weighted toward recent signals.

 These two streams never block each other.
 If emotion detection fails, speech processing continues unaffected.